top of page

 Adrenalina: So what does that look like?

-Narendra: And that would be bad enough but these same films are full of dialogue delivered with what is clearly the wrong emphasis on words.
-Or with a mic entering the scene or a modern Coke can left behind by a set-builder but somehow makes it through the editing process and winds up in the middle of a muddy trench in Belgium during the Great War.
+Narendra: Well, and that failure of continuity would be bad enough but these same films are full of dialogue delivered with what is clearly the wrong emphasis on words.
+Which means the dialogue delivered and the meaning of the words is not what's in the script.
+Otherwise you get a mic entering the scene or a modern Coke can being left behind by a set-builder that somehow makes it through the entire editing process and winds up in the middle of a muddy trench in Belgium during the Great War.
 I’m describing just about every movie.

 Adrenalina: So what are you saying, exactly?